 I got the volunteer blues

-4 thoughts on “I got the volunteer blues”
+4 responses to “I got the volunteer blues”

 I am reacting to those at the top of a church org chart who view people as commodities instead of co-laborers.
 They use a lot of glammed up language to hide the fact that some of them are using people.
 Eeew.